 The UDM contains LCS subscriber LCS privacy profile and routing information.
 The UDM is accessible from an AMF, GMLC or NEF via the Nudm interface.

+The UDM contains an indication of whether a UE is authorized to serve as a PRU in the UE subscription data.